serverlessworkflow/specification/specification.md

 gRPC uses [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) to define messages, services, and the methods on those services that can be invoked.

-Let's look at an example of invoking a service method using RPC.
+Let's look at an example of invoking a service method using gRPC.
 For this example let's say we have the following gRPC protocol buffer definition in a myuserservice.proto file:

 ```text